These offers are no longer available on our site: United℠ Explorer Card, Chase Sapphire Preferred® Card

 If you’ve been thinking about getting a premium travel rewards card but aren’t sure you want to shell out the cash for a steep annual fee, the United Quest℠ Card’s affordable annual fee can lower the barrier to entry.

-The United Quest℠ Card features a sign-up bonus of 70,000 bonus miles after spending $4,000 on purchases during the first 3 months from account opening.
+The United Quest℠ Card features a sign-up bonus of 60,000 bonus miles, plus 500 Premier qualifying points, after spending $4,000 on purchases during the first 3 months from account opening.

 On top of the sign-up bonus, you’ll also earn rewards on the following purchases:

-- 3 miles for every $1 spent with United Airlines (after earning your $125 United purchase credit)
+- 3 miles for every $1 spent with United Airlines (after earning your United purchase credit up to $125)

 - 2 miles per $1 on all other travel purchases